topshell-language/topshell/README.md

 ```

 Imported files such as `Matrix.js` must be annotated with TopShell types.
 Please see the modules in `core/...` for examples.

+# The top level

+Each expression, import or definition in the TopShell top level is ends either when encountering a new unindented non-space, non-closing-brace character, or when the file ends.

+The top level is reactive - top level binds `x <- e` convert their right hand side to a `Stream` and definitions that depend on `x` will automatically be updated whenever the stream produces a new value.
+Top level binds are consumed at a pace of 1 element per 100ms (or less, if the stream is slower).

+Lets will automatically be evaluated, but binds needs to be started manually by placing the cursor on the line of the bind and pressing `Ctrl+Enter`.
+This is because it may be a task that eg. writes to a file.

 # Getting help